 ) but we can help with appropriate referrals when this is a concern.

 Most commonly, students first meet with a Counseling Center therapist before being referred for a medication evaluation.
 Beginning fall semester 2009, a first session psychiatric appointment will be scheduled for 60 minutes.
 On-going medication management appointments are typically scheduled as 20-minute sessions (see no-show policy below

-Psychiatry appointments are limited; as such, there will be a $25 no-show/late cancellation fee.
-Effective August 25, 2008, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be billed $25.
+Psychiatry appointments are limited; as such, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be charged a $25 no-show fee.

 Attention-Deficit/Hyperactivity Disorder Policy

 Prescription medications for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD

 ) and related conditions will not be issued without the patient first completing a series of psychological tests and assessments.
 The testing will help establish if an ADHD

 or related disorder exists.
 Testing must be current, within three years prior to you seeking services with the Psychiatric Nurse Practitioner.

 If you have had testing completed within the previous three years, please bring a copy with you on your first visit.
 If you have not had testing completed, please speak with your Counseling Center therapist or the Psychiatric Nurse Practitioner about a referral for testing.